-Please note that in many countries, children receive small gifts on the eve of Saint Nicholas Day (on 5 December).
+Please note that in many countries, children receive small gifts on the eve of Saint Nicholas Day (on 5 or 6 December).
 This tradition is not mentioned in the map.

 Please note that some of the stripes and gradients may not represent the actual geographical distribution completely accurately; they just show general geographical trends.
 For example, Weinachtsmann is more common in the north of Germany, Christkind (or Christkindl) in the south, but the border is not entirely clear.

 In Ukraine, the gift-bringer during the Soviet era was Did Moroz.
 Nowadays, many families in the west of the country switch to Saint Nicholas, who brings gifts on the 19th of December (which is the Saint Nicholas day in the Eastern Orthodox liturgical calendar), whereas in many others both dates are celebrated.

 In Poland, the four variants are mostly regional (only one of them is typically common within a certain region).
 However, since there is not enough space in the map to show the regional variations, Poland is simply shown with stripes.
 There is also another variant, Gwiazdka (meaning “little star”), which is related to Gwiazdor and which did not fit in the map.
 Another, even less common one, is Dziadek Mróz (Grandfather Frost), imported from eastern Slavs.